microsoft/LightGBM/docs/GPU-Windows.md

 Congratulations for reaching this stage!

+To learn how to target a correct CPU or GPU for training, please see: [GPU SDK Correspondence and Device Targeting Table](./GPU-Targets.md).

 ## Debugging LightGBM crashes in CLI

 Now that you compiled LightGBM, you try it... and you always see a segmentation fault or an undocumented crash with GPU support:

 ![Segmentation Fault](https://cloud.githubusercontent.com/assets/9083669/25015529/7326860a-207c-11e7-8fc3-320b2be619a6.png)

+Please check you are using the right device and whether it works with the default `gpu_device_id = 0` and `gpu_platform_id = 0`.
+If it still does not work with the default values, then you should follow all the steps below.

 You will have to redo the compilation steps for LightGBM to add debugging mode.
 This involves: